DevMountain/Hosting-Digital-Ocean/README.md

         ... replace the string so it says something like this:

         ```<a href={process.env.REACT_APP_LOGIN}><li>Log in</li></a>```
+- The only places you should have reference to localhost are in the package.json, .env, launch.json, or the registerServiceworker.js (though you can delete the last one)

     - In the .env file, store the variable.
 No need for a keyword like ```var``` or ```const```.
 Also, quotation marks are optional (unless there is a space inside the string, in which case they are required).
 The variable for the example above would look like this inside the .env file: